Lauren Shuler Donner

 Lauren Shuler Donner Bio

-Lauren Diane Shuler Donner (born June 23, 1949) is an American film producer who has built a long career making mainstream youth and family-oriented entertainment.
-She owned The Donners’ Company with her late husband, director Richard Donner, and her films have collectively grossed about $5.5 billion worldwide.
+Lauren Diane Shuler Donner (born June 23, 1949) is an American film producer who specializes in mainstream youth and family-oriented entertainment.
+She owned The Donners’ Company with her late husband, director Richard Donner, of which she is his widow.
+Her films have grossed about $5.5 billion worldwide, including major contributions from the X-Men film series.

 Early Life and Background